When Did F1 Start?

 From 1946 to 1960, Formula 1 changed very quickly.
 In the early World Championship years, Italian teams like Alfa Romeo, Ferrari, and Maserati led the way, helped by their long racing history and existing cars.

-Alfa Romeo dominated the 1950 season with their famous 158 "Alfetta" cars, which showed both strong performance and reliable supercharged engines.
+Alfa Romeo dominated the 1950 season with their famous 158 "Alfetta" cars, which combined strong performance with reliable supercharged engines.

-But teams were always chasing more power with better fuel use.
-Enzo Ferrari and his engine designer Aurelio Lampredi soon saw that the 1.5-litre supercharged engines used too much fuel.
+But teams were always chasing more power with better fuel efficiency.
+Enzo Ferrari and his engine designer Aurelio Lampredi soon recognized that the 1.5-litre supercharged engines consumed too much fuel.

 By late 1950, Ferrari had introduced new 4.5-litre non-supercharged V12 engines.
-These used fuel more efficiently and became a serious threat to Alfa Romeo.
-This move showed how quickly F1 technology could change when teams were looking for an edge.
+These were more efficient and became a serious threat to Alfa Romeo.
+The move showed how quickly F1 technology could shift when teams were hunting for an edge.

-In the early 1950s, there was also a major rule change.
-Because there were too few cars able to challenge Alfa Romeo's Alfettas, the FIA decided that the World Championship races for 1952 and 1953 would run to Formula Two rules.
-During these two seasons, Alberto Ascari and Ferrari were the clear leaders, winning both titles.
+In the early 1950s, a major rule change followed.
+Because too few cars could challenge Alfa Romeo's Alfettas, the FIA ran World Championship races for 1952 and 1953 under Formula Two rules.
+During those two seasons, Alberto Ascari and Ferrari were dominant, winning both titles.

-In 1954, Formula 1 rules came back, this time with a 2.5-litre non-supercharged engine limit.
-New teams like Lancia and Mercedes-Benz joined, bringing advanced ideas such as desmodromic valves, fuel injection, and smoother, more aerodynamic body shapes.
+In 1954, Formula 1 rules returned, this time with a 2.5-litre non-supercharged engine limit.
+New teams like Lancia and Mercedes-Benz joined, bringing advanced ideas such as desmodromic valves, fuel injection, and more aerodynamic body shapes.

-The biggest change of this period was the return and success of mid-engined cars.
-While mid-engined Auto Union cars had been fast in the 1930s, front-engined cars still dominated early F1.
+The biggest change of this period was the rise of mid-engined cars.
+While mid-engined Auto Union cars had been fast in the 1930s, front-engined designs still dominated early F1.

-That changed when Stirling Moss won the 1958 Argentine Grand Prix in a mid-engined Cooper.
-It was the first F1 win for a car with the engine behind the driver.
+That changed when Stirling Moss won the 1958 Argentine Grand Prix in a mid-engined Cooper - the first F1 win for a car with the engine behind the driver.

 This layout gave better handling and weight balance.
 By 1961, all major teams had switched to mid-engined cars, and front-engined designs disappeared from F1, completely changing how racing cars were built.